rajbhatta/ASP.NET-WEB-API-archieve/03-dependencies-management/README.md

 ## How to manage dependencies using Nuget package manager ? ##
 - Goto solution explorer
-- Right click and goto Manage Nuget packages
+- Right click on project and goto Manage Nuget packages
 - Search required dependencies